 The theme for the 76th Parade is ‘Hometown Christmas’!

 Applications are complete ONLY when payment has been received.
 At the time of completing your application, you will be given the option to pay online or mail a check.
+If paying online, a $10 processing fee is added.
 Please plan accordingly.

 If you are interested in sponsoring the parade, you will receive a position in the parade as part of your sponsorship package.
 Visit the sponsorship page for more details.